yurii-github/my-library/README.md

 ## Requirements

-- PHP 8.3 or higher
+- PHP 8.4 or higher (remove or update `composer.lock` if you use other version than PHP 8.4)
 - SQLite or MySQL database